 The school's Religious Education program consciously seeks to identify and provide for a range of activities and situations that will achieve this.

-The Sacramental program is parish-based.
+The Sacramental Program is parish-based.
 Catechesis and sacramental preparation are related though distinct activities.
 Catechesis is the continuing process of faith education and development.
 Its goal is growth in maturity of faith.
 The school is involved in this area of catechesis through the religious education of the child.
 Sacramental preparation is the specific pastoral activity, involving family and parish community that precedes and accompanies celebration of the sacraments.
-Notification of the Parish Sacramental program will be given each year through the Parish Bulletin and School Newsletter.
-For more information contact the APRE.
+Notification of the Parish Sacramental Program will be given each year through the Parish Bulletin and School Newsletter.
+For more information contact our APRE.